benhyland/personal-site/posts/2013-06-27-systema-drill-notes.md

 * Agression as a defence.
 * Hits specifically to deform structure.
 * Hits to attack weapons (e.g. arms).
-* Boxing style - high elbow, straight line from shoulder, shoulder moves first for a whipped arm, tension ionly at the last second.
+* Boxing style - high elbow, straight line from shoulder, shoulder moves first for a whipped arm, tension only at the last second.

 ## Legs